-If you anticipate missing a class you must let both Drs.
-Sondheimer and Hurd know in advance, given the weight on participation and the fact that there are only six classes.
+If you anticipate missing a class you must let both Dr. Hurd know in advance, given the weight on participation and the fact that there are only six classes.
 Providing that you had a legitimate reason for missing the class, you will be provided with an assignment based on the reading for that week that you can use to make up for the lost class.

-The basic outline for what will be covered in the six weeks is below.
-We require that you arrange a meeting with us at least one full week prior to your presentation so we can go over your draft presentation and provide feedback.
+The outline for what will be covered in the six weeks is below.
+You will be required to meet with Dr. Hurd at least one full week prior to your presentation so we can go over your draft presentation and provide feedback.